Booking Terms and Conditions

 - 10.1.3 The place for delivery and collection of goods shall be at the Company's Premises unless agreed otherwise.

 - 10.2 Maritime Law entitles the Company in certain other circumstances to bring action against a Vessel to recover debt or damages.
 Such action may involve the arrest of the Vessel through the Courts and the Vessel's eventual sale by the Court.
 Sale of a Vessel may also occur through the ordinary enforcement of a judgment debt against the Owner of a Vessel or other property.

-11.1 This License may be terminated by the Owner;
+11.1 This Licence may be terminated by the Owner;

 - 11.1.1 on 16 weeks written notice by the Owner to the Company.
-In this event the Company will be entitled to recalculate the charge for the Berth using the rate or rates that would have been applicable to the actual period of the license instead of the annual rate.
-If this recalculation results in a balance payable to the Company then the Owner shall be required to pay that balance before removing the Vessel from the Harbor or Premises.
-If there is a balance in favor of the Owner, the Company shall pay it to the Owner upon the Vessel's departure of the Vessel from the Harbor or Premises; or
+In this event the Company will be entitled to recalculate the charge for the Berth using the rate or rates that would have been applicable to the actual period of the licence instead of the annual rate.
+If this recalculation results in a balance payable to the Company then the Owner shall be required to pay that balance before removing the Vessel from the Harbour or Premises.
+If there is a balance in favour of the Owner, the Company shall pay it to the Owner upon the Vessel's departure of the Vessel from the Harbour or Premises; or

 - 11.1.2 before the 36 hour Cancellation Period at no cost to the Owner.
 All cancellations occurring within 36 hours of the licence start date will be charged at the full amount of the booking.

 No failure or delay by the Company to exercise any right or remedy provided under this licence or by law shall constitute a waiver of that or any other right or remedy, nor shall it preclude or restrict the further exercise of that or any other right or remedy.
 No single or partial exercise of such right or remedy shall preclude or restrict the further exercise of that or any other right or remedy.